 On average, reports the Washington Post, only two out every 25 players advance past the sixth round.

-The best time to play HQ Trivia in terms of earnings per winner are reportedly Wednesday and Sunday.
-The least lucrative times are Tuesday and Thursday (it is unclear how this compares against number of winners).
+The best times to play HQ Trivia in terms of earnings per winner were reportedly Wednesday and Sunday.
+The least lucrative times were Tuesday and Thursday (it is unclear how this compared against number of winners).

-The largest HQ Trivia prize pot to date is the $400,000, coinciding with the NBA finals in 2018 (late May-early June). $300,000 was put up for grabs in partnership with Warner Brothers to mark the release of Rampage, starring The Rock, who also presented the episode.
+The largest HQ Trivia prize pot was $400,000, coinciding with the NBA finals in 2018 (late May-early June). $300,000 was put up for grabs in partnership with Warner Brothers to mark the release of Rampage, starring The Rock, who also presented the episode.

-Intermedia Labs CEO Rus Yusupov has stated a desire to increase the prize pot to $1 million.
-Typical winnings can be quite low, but the social element of the site (which features a leaderboard) seems to be as important to many players as the actual money.
+Intermedia Labs CEO Rus Yusupov stated a desire to increase the prize pot to $1 million.
+Typical winnings were quite low, but the social element of the site (which features a leaderboard) seemed to be as important to many players as the actual money.

-In early 2019, HQ Trivia began to ran some games where no cash was up-for-grabs – just points that are totted up at the end of a ‘season’ (even for those who do not make it to the end of the game).
+In early 2019, HQ Trivia began to ran some games where no cash was up-for-grabs – just points that were totted up at the end of a ‘season’ (even for those who do not make it to the end of the game).
 The game previously awarded points for correctly answering questions, though this was the first time that no prize money was on offer.
-HQ Trivia insisted that this was an experiment rather than a sign of things to come, though as would be expected, there has been backlash from HQ Trivia players.
-It has been promised that the points can help users win future cash prizes.
+HQ Trivia insisted that this was an experiment rather than a sign of things to come, though as would be expected, there was backlash from HQ Trivia players.
+It was promised that the points could help users win future cash prizes.

 In the early days, the HQ Trivia app prevented those with less than $20 in winnings cashing out (terms & conditions also stipulated that HQ Trivia could also impose a 90-day limit on the collection of winnings).
 The $20 stipulation was removed in early 2018, after some accused the app of being a scam.

-More recently, some players have reported problems collecting their HQ Trivia winnings since August 2018.
+Some players reported problems collecting their HQ Trivia winnings for several months.
 This may be connected with the use of Discord servers being used to cheat (a player was disqualified from a winner-takes-all HQ Trivia game in March 2018 for cheating).
-Anyone connected to one of these servers during a game may be red-flagged – whether or not they are actually cheating.
+Anyone connected to one of these servers during a game may have been red-flagged – whether or not they were actually cheating.

 HQ Trivia Questions and Formats

-The 12 HQ Trivia questions usually come laced with ‘savage’ questions.
-These are those which see high levels of eliminations – often around the 70% mark.
+The 12 HQ Trivia questions usually came laced with ‘savage’ questions.
+These are those which saw high levels of eliminations – often around the 70% mark.
 These are not planned, says Yusupov, but served up based on feelings.

 In the aforementioned two-winner $12,000 game, the fifth-round question eliminated 90% of the remaining field.